 Alice C. Linsley

-An ancient and universal way of thinking
+An ancient way of thinking

 Binary sets require that we make distinctions between entities, consider the relationship of dominance and subservience, and explore reversals.
 In so doing, deeper and/or unfamiliar meanings emerge.
 This is what Derrida recognized in his playful and profound exploration of texts and myths.

 Derrida ascribes to objects a less substantial existence than the shadow they cast, or their trace.
 He explores the metaphysical aspect behind the physical.
 He moves behind Aristotle to Plato, and behind Plato to the ancient Nilotic mysteries which informed Plato.
-Derrida's reversals are a strategic intervention to free Western Philosophy from the constraints of epiricism, materialism and linear logic.
+Derrida's reversals are a strategic intervention to free Western Philosophy from the constraints of empiricism, materialism and linear logic.
 His method involves neutralizing the shouting voice in order to hear resonances of underlying sounds.

 As Derrida suggested: "Deconstruction cannot limit itself or proceed immediately to neutralization: it must, by means of a double gesture, a double science, a double writing, practice an overturning of the classical opposition, and a general displacement of the system.
 It is on that condition alone that deconstruction will provide the means of intervening in the field of oppositions it criticizes" (Metaphysics).